konashevich/authorised_mempool/sanctioned_validators_paper.md

 **Oleksii Konashevych, PhD**
 oleksii@konashevych.com

 **Abstract.** Governments exploring public blockchain infrastructure face a critical challenge: ensuring that transaction processing does not inadvertently reward sanctioned or unethical validators.
-This paper proposes a dual-layer enforcement mechanism designed to reconcile the openness of permissionless networks with strict regulatory compliance.
+This paper proposes a dual-tier enforcement mechanism designed to reconcile the openness of permissionless networks with strict regulatory compliance.
 Employing Design Science Research (DSR) methodology, we introduce an "IT artifact" comprising (1) an infrastructure-level authorised transaction submission channel and (2) an application-level smart contract whitelist.
 This architecture ensures that sanctioned entities are technically and economically excluded from participating in government-regulated applications, demonstrating that control over applications does not require control over the underlying infrastructure.

-**Keywords:** Public Blockchain, Sanctioned Validators, Smart Contracts, Government Applications, Design Science Research.
+**Keywords:** Public Blockchain, Ethereum, Ethereum Virtual Machine, Sanctioned Validators, Smart Contracts, Government Applications.

 ---